Cc

 Penny Tompkins and I first categorised the most common questions David Grove asked by analysing transcripts and recordings of sessions he conducted between the mid-1980s and the mid-1990s.
 We allocated David’s questions into three categories: basic, specialist and other.
 These categories are not fixed and over the years we made several small reallocations depending on: (1) The context – what they are being used for; and (2) Our deepening understanding of what makes Clean Language ‘clean’.

 The main distinction that separates the basic and specialised categories is the universality of the question.
 In other words, what is the range of contexts in which the question is likely to be clean?
 The basic questions are near-universally clean because they only rely on fundamental ways people use space, time and form to organise their experience.
-In a therapy or coaching context the following eight questions (with slight variations) can be considered the most universal of all Clean Language questions:
+In a therapy or coaching context we consider the following eight questions (with slight variations) the most universal of all Clean Language questions:

 • And what would you like to have happen?